zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Blockpool.rst

-technical notes to the go-ethereum blockchain synchronisation module
+technical notes to the go-expanse blockchain synchronisation module

 Intro
 -----

-An Ethereum node needs to acquire the set of blocks from which the current consensus can be proved.
+An Expanse node needs to acquire the set of blocks from which the current consensus can be proved.
 This includes scenarios where the node starts up from scratch (i.e., with an empty database) in which case the block pool acts as a *download manager* as well as normal operation